eybrowne/Root2Resilience/README.md

 2023-2027

-#Code for bioinformatic analysis of ITS Illumina (Novaseq) sequencing run for join sampling protocol manuscript (Escudero-Martinez et al. 2025)
+#Code for ITS sequencing and qPCR assay data analysis of join sampling protocol manuscript (Escudero-Martinez et al. 2025)